rabiulcste/resat-personal-site/_pages/covers.md

 - **Crido (Crisis Documentation Center)**, Legal Co-researcher, (05/2020 -- 08/2020)
     - Research and Archive management [website](https://cridobd.com/)
-    - Contributed to constitution preparation including legal terms and conditions as one of the legal advisors
+    - Contributed to constitution preparation including legal terms and conditions as one of the legal advisor

+##  Awards and Achievements
+- 2021 Winner of the Silver Lining Bangla Writing Competition under Brac University Community Service Club.
+- 2020 Participation and completion of the British South Asian Youth Summit - Combating Violence Against Women and Girls Workshop.
+- 2020 Graduated from the Certificate Course on Refugee Laws and International Protection of Refugees and other Persons of Concern under UNHCR
+- 2017 Completion of the SCRIPT WRITING \& FILM STUDIES, BRAC University
+- 2017 Completion of 28th Recitation Course under Boikuntho Abritti Academy
+- 2014 Runner-up of the 9th inter-college Astro-Olympiad in Narayanganj
+- 2014 Honourable Mention at 9th National Astro-Olympiad
+- 2012 Champion of the 7th Inter-School Astro-Olympiad in Dhaka Division
+- 2012 Runners Up in BTV Intra School Parliament Debate competition

 ## Skills
 - Socio-Legal Analysis